dreamportdev/Osdev-Notes/Build_Process/Overview.md

 This section should be seen as an extension to the section above on compiling C files, compiler flags included.

 When compiling C++ for a freestanding environment, there are a few extra flags that are required:

 - `-fno-rtti`: Tells the compiler not to generate **R**un**t**ime **t**ype **i**nformation.
 This requires runtime support from the compiler libaries, and the os.
 Neither of which we have in a freestanding environment.
 - `-fno-exceptions`: Requires the compiler libraries to work, again which we dont have.
 Means you can't use C++ exceptions in your code.
-Some standard functions (like the `delete` operator) will still required you to declare them `noexcept` so the correct symbols are generated.
+Some standard functions (like the `delete` operator) still require you to declare them `noexcept` so the correct symbols are generated.

 And a few flags that are not required, but can be nice to have:

 - `-fno-unwind-tables` and `-fno-asynchronous-unwind-tables`: tells the compiler not to generate unwind tables.
 These are mainly used by exceptions and runtime type info (rtti - dynamic_cast and friends).
 Disabling them just cleans up the resulting binary, and reduces its file size.

 ## Linking Object Files Together
 The GCC Linker (ld) and the compatable clang linker (lld.ld) can accept linker scripts.
 These describe the layout of the final executable to the linker: what things go where, with what alignment and permissions.
-Ultimately this file is what's loaded by the bootloader, so these details are be important.
+Ultimately this file is what's loaded by the bootloader, so these details are super important.
 More so than they would be in a regular program.

 These are their own topic, and have a file dedicated to them [here](Build_Process/LinkerScripts.md).
 You likely havent used these when building userspace programs, as your compiler/os installation provides a default one.
 However since we're building a freestanding program (the kernel) we need to be explicit about these things.